Local causality in the works of Einstein, Bohm and Bell

-Writing $\lambda$ this initial condition/predetermination we see that actually EPR determinism presupposed only that we have two functions $v(\sigma_n^{(1)}):=A(\lambda,\mathbf{\hat{n}},|\psi\rangle)$, $v(\sigma_n^{(2)}):=B(\lambda,\mathbf{\hat{n}},|\psi\rangle)=-A(\lambda,\mathbf{\hat{n}},|\psi\rangle)$ with $\sigma_n^{(i)}=\mathbf{n}\cdot\boldsymbol{\sigma}^{(i)}$ the spin operator of particle $i=1$ or 2 along the analysis direction $\mathbf{n}$.
-Moreover this discussion was again done by Bell not by EPR. \\ Therefore we must make a technical aside: In order to write the EPR reasoning in a formal way and discuss locality for deriving determinism we must use Bell notations for probabilities of beables.
+Writing $\lambda$ this initial condition/predetermination we see that actually EPR determinism presupposed only that we have two functions $v(\sigma_n^{(1)}):=A(\lambda,\mathbf{\hat{n}},|\psi\rangle)$, $v(\sigma_n^{(2)}):=B(\lambda,\mathbf{\hat{n}},|\psi\rangle)=-A(\lambda,\mathbf{\hat{n}},|\psi\rangle)$ with $\sigma_n^{(i)}=\mathbf{n}\cdot\boldsymbol{\sigma}^{(i)}$ the spin operator of particle $i=1$ or 2 along the analysis direction $\mathbf{n}$. \\ In order to write the EPR reasoning in a formal way and discuss locality for deriving determinism, we must use Bell notations for the probabilities of beables.
 Bell introduced the concept of `beable' (\cite{Bell}, chaps.~5,7,16,24) to characterize every physical (i.e., actual or real) properties belonging to the system that must influence the measured correlations.
-Crucially here the beables must include the `classical' Stern-Gerlach devices with (in general different) directions $\mathbf{\hat{n}}_j$ (i.e., associated with external fields and potentials acting on the two parts of the quantum system under study), the possible hidden supplementary variables $\lambda$ (e.g., the particle positions in the de Broglie Bohm pilot-wave theory), and the wave function $|\psi\rangle$.
-It is unfortunate that most commentators of Bell fail to realize that $|\psi\rangle$ actually belongs to the fundamental beables listed by Bell.
-Now it is always possible to write the quantum joint probabilities $P(\alpha,\beta|\mathbf{\hat{n}}_1,\mathbf{\hat{n}}_2,|\psi\rangle)=|\langle\alpha_{\mathbf{\hat{n}}_1},\beta_{\mathbf{\hat{n}}_2}|\psi\rangle|^2$ as:
+Crucially here the beables must include the `classical' Stern-Gerlach devices with (in general different) directions $\mathbf{\hat{n}}_j$ (i.e., associated with external fields and potentials acting on the two parts of the quantum system under study), the possible hidden supplementary variables $\lambda$ (e.g., the particle positions in the dBB pilot-wave theory), and the wave function $|\psi\rangle$.
+It is unfortunate that most commentators of Bell (as an exception see \cite{Oldofredi}) fail to realize that $|\psi\rangle$ actually belongs to the fundamental beables listed by Bell.
+Now it is always possible to write the quantum joint probabilities $P(\alpha,\beta/\mathbf{\hat{n}}_1,\mathbf{\hat{n}}_2,|\psi\rangle)=|\langle\alpha_{\mathbf{\hat{n}}_1},\beta_{\mathbf{\hat{n}}_2}|\psi\rangle|^2$ as: